bryborge/cosmos/homelab/ansible/k3s/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-**Note:** The following steps assumes you are installing this project on a machine running macOS.
+**Note:** The following steps assume you are installing this project on a machine running macOS.

 ### ✅ Prerequisites